COVESA/iot-event-analytics/docs/topics/iotea-components.md

 ### Talent

-- Supports local and cloud talents (using FAAS)
+- Supports local and cloud talents (using FAAS like Lambda functions)
-  - Automatically syncs to cloud message broker via mosquitto bridging
+  - Automatically syncs to cloud message brokers via ProtocolGateway
 - Encapsulates business logic
 - Programming language agnostic (Only JSON processing required)
 - Map-Reduce support by using Mapper, Workers and Reducer